pivotal/docs-tap/install-tanzu-cli.hbs.md

 4. Install or update the CLI core by running:

-   >**Note:** Replace v0.11.6 with the version you've downloaded which can be found by running one the following code examples.
+   >**Note** Replace v0.11.6 with the version you've downloaded which can be found by running one the following code examples.

    - **For Linux:**